Watch the film where Magdalenas shares her view on Yin yoga.

 Magdalena has explored TCM at the Acupuncture Academy in Stockholm www.akupunkturakademin.se and also through her friend and teacher Dr. Jana Särman www.odlalivet.se

 “Meditation is not about throwing ourselves away and becoming something better.
 It´s about making friends with who we already are” – Pema Chödrön.

-To put it simply; there are two kinds of meditations.
-Samatha and vipassana.
-All hatha yoga includes Samatha (concentration) meditation and is an important part of yoga.
-This meditation is often described as a meditation where the goal is a state of mind without thoughts.
-A total tranquility in a “nothing” where one is free from worries and problems.
-Samatha-meditation is a goal oriented meditation.
+To put it simply, there are two kinds of meditations: the practice of samatha and the practice of vipassana.
+All Hatha yoga includes samatha (concentration) meditation as an important part of yoga.
+It is often described as a meditation where the goal is a state of mind without thoughts: a total tranquility with calmness and bliss where one is free from worries and problems.
+Samatha meditation is a goal-oriented meditation.
 We want to be calm and peaceful.
-In the second kind of meditation – vipassana (or Insight/mindfulness-meditation), we open up the mind and take in everything.
-Thoughts and feelings are not valued as “good” or “bad” but as “interesting”.
-Restlessness is embraced and examined.
-Non calmness and worry as well.
+In the second kind of meditation, vipassana (or Insight/mindfulness meditation), we observe the mind with interest and patience.
+Thoughts and feelings are not valued as “good” or “bad” but as “interesting” and not "mine".
+Restlessness, non-calmness and worry are embraced and examined.
 Vipassana and samatha meditations are complementary techniques.
-The mind is stilled and then gains insight (vipassana).
+The mind is stabilised and insight is gained (vipassana).